awsdocs/aws-systems-manager-user-guide/doc_source/managed-instances-password-reset.md

 ### Password reset options do not appear \(CLI\)<a name="password-reset-troubleshooting-ssmagent-cli"></a>

 **Problem**: You connect successfully to an instance using the AWS CLI `[start\-session](https://docs.aws.amazon.com/cli/latest/reference/ssm/start-session.html)` command\.
-You specified the SSM Document `AWS-ResetPassword` and provided a valid user name, but prompts to change the password do not appear\.
+You specified the SSM Document `AWS-PasswordReset` and provided a valid user name, but prompts to change the password do not appear\.
 + **Solution**: The version of SSM Agent on the instance is not up\-to\-date\.
 Version 2\.3\.668\.0 or later is required to perform password resets\.

   An updated version of SSM Agent is released whenever new capabilities are added to Systems Manager or updates are made to existing capabilities\.
 If an older version of the agent is running on an instance, some SSM Agent processes can fail\.
 For that reason, we recommend that you automate the process of keeping SSM Agent up\-to\-date on your instances\.
 For information, see [Automate Updates to SSM Agent](ssm-agent-automatic-updates.md)\.
 To be notified about SSM Agent updates, subscribe to the [SSM Agent Release Notes](https://github.com/aws/amazon-ssm-agent/blob/master/RELEASENOTES.md) page on GitHub\.